hashansilva/flow-crm-tutorial/README.md

 Once the JAR file is built, you can run it using
 `java -jar target/flowcrmtutorial-1.0-SNAPSHOT.jar`

+## Setting up the Oracle DB

+Add the credentials of your Oracle DB instance into the application.properties

 ## Project structure

 - `MainView.java` in `src/main/java` contains the navigation setup (i.e., the